PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 This is the "main" function in C.

-The word "int" in front of the function, tells C that `main` *returns* an integer.
+The word "int" in front of the function, tells C that `main` *returns* (aka "gives back") an *integer*.

 (In C we don't use "def" for defining a function.
-Other languages often use "fn" or "func" for functions)
+Other popular languages often use "fn" or "func" for functions)

 You will also see the word "void" inside of the functions input.
-In C we have to tell the computer that the function *doesn't* take any input, so we type the `void` keyword.
+In C we have to tell the computer that the function *doesn't* take any input, which is what the `void` keyword is for.

 (When using Python, the Python interpreter automatically assumes you don't want input if you don't put anything in the parenthesis "()")